madminer-tool/madminer-tutorial/content/intro.md

 ## Documentation

-Tutorials are nice, but they are no substitute for a proper documentation.
+Tutorials are nice, but they are no substitute for proper documentation.
 Fortunately, MadMiner has an extensive documentation on [readthedocs](https://madminer.readthedocs.io/en/latest/index.html).